 It was the evening before the latest protest of Youths Against Mistaken Society.
 Shades of orange, violet, and adjacent colors painted the sky.
 A gentle breeze was flowing in from the north.
 Yet sheets of darkness lay on the horizon, like a Gengar lurking in the shadows.
 Cloudy weather was coming, in more ways than one.

-Louis Trussell enjoyed going on walks.
+Louis Trussel enjoyed going on walks.
 They helped to clear his mind, allowing him to consider their arguments from new angles.
 It was always welcome when his friends joined him, so he could bounce ideas off them.
 Today, it was one of the co-founders of his group: Mariko Urusai.

 “I hope it doesn’t rain tomorrow,” he remarked to the redhead as he gestured to the clouds moving in.
 The weather channel had said it would only be overcast, but nothing in the world was reliable.
 Poor weather meant fewer people who went out, so he scheduled protests around it.
 The more eyes on them, the better.